From: $ 4,900.00

 The ROV can be configured with two or four dimmable Lumen Lights, providing up to 6,000 lumens to illuminate the ocean depths.

-Vectored Thruster Configuration and the Heavy Configuration
+Vectored Thruster Configuration and the Heavy Kit

-Vectored Thruster Configuration and the Heavy Configuration
+Vectored Thruster Configuration and the Heavy Kit

 The ROV uses the patented T200 Thrusters in a vectored configuration, providing a high thrust-to-weight ratio and the ability to move precisely in any direction.
-The ROV comes with six thrusters but is expandable to eight thrusters with the Heavy Configuration Retrofit Kit, providing full six-degree-of-freedom control and feedback stability.
+The ROV comes with six thrusters but is expandable to eight thrusters with the Heavy Configuration Retrofit Kit, providing full six-degree-of-freedom control and improved stability.

 Depth Rating up to 300 meters